sirthias/parboiled2/README.md

 ```

 For more info on what options you have with regard to accessing the results of a parsing run check out the section
-on `Access to Parser Results`_.
+on `Access to Parser Results`.

-.. _DSL expression: `The Rule DSL`_
+`The Rule DSL`<br>
-.. _actions: `Parser Actions`_
+`Parser Actions`<br>

 ## How the Parser matches Input

-PEG_ parsers are quite easy to understand as they work just like most people without a lot of background in parsing
+PEG parsers are quite easy to understand as they work just like most people without a lot of background in parsing
 theory would build a parser "by hand": recursive-descent with backtracking.
 They have only one parsing phase (not two,
 like most parsers produced by traditional parser generators like ANTLR_), do not require any look-ahead and perform
 quite well in most real-world scenarios (although they *can* exhibit exponential runtime for certain pathological
 languages and inputs).

-A PEG_ parser consists of a number of rules that logically form a "tree", with one "root" rule at the top calling zero
+A PEG parser consists of a number of rules that logically form a "tree", with one "root" rule at the top calling zero
 or more lower-level rules, which can each call other rules and so on.
 Since rules can also call themselves or any of
 their parents the rule "tree" is not really a tree but rather a potentially cyclic directed graph, but in most cases the
 tree structure dominates, which is why its useful to think of it as a tree with potential cycles.